Updated on August 29, 2019

 Sony is implementing and continually improving its globally integrated environmental management system with the aim of realizing the Sony Group Environmental Vision, achieving its mid-term environmental targets and complying fully with legal requirements, regulatory demands and internal policies established for the Group.

 Each of these specialized functions works together with regional offices and departments that specialize in such areas as product quality, customer service, occupational health and safety, and disaster prevention, to achieve a uniform and effective management system.
 Each specialized function issues targets to the operating units, divisions and sites and reviews their progress.
-To promote integrated environmental management globally, Sony has established regional environmental offices to facilitate region-wide environmental management activities, such as a better understanding of local, legal and regulatory trends, effective communication of standards and instructions set forth by headquarters to the regional divisions and sites, and effective performance of audits at all regional business divisions and sites.
-The offices are in six regions, namely: North America, Latin America, Europe,*1 Japan/East Asia,*2 China,*3 and Pan Asia.*4
+To promote integrated environmental management globally, Sony has established six regional environmental offices to facilitate region-wide environmental management activities, such as a better understanding of local, legal and regulatory trends, effective communication of standards and instructions set forth by headquarters to the regional divisions and sites, and effective performance of audits at all regional business divisions and sites.
+These are the North America environmental office, Latin America environmental office, Europe environmental office,*1 Japan/East Asia environmental office,*2 China environmental office,*3 and Pan Asia environmental office.*4

 In compliance with ISO 14001, the global standard for environmental management systems that is based on the rationale of the Plan-Do-Check-Act (PDCA) cycle, Sony's corporate headquarters conducts annual assessments of the environmental impact of the entire Sony Group and, after identifying risks and opportunities, incorporates its findings into mid-range environmental targets and annual plans.
 In line with these plans, individual business units and sites establish and implement their own annual plans, incorporating essential elements of guiding principles established by the headquarters.
 Progress on the implementation of these business plans is reviewed regularly by a committee that is headed by the officer in charge of environmental affairs, contributing to ongoing improvement efforts.
 Awards are given annually at the global level to recognize outstanding activities in core businesses.
 These activities are counted as part of overall annual performance evaluations for main business units and sites and the results of these assessments are reflected in the bonuses awarded to management-level employees.
 To gauge the progress of these environmental activities, Sony has developed an online data system for periodically collecting performance for, among others, power consumption by products, energy used by sites, and volume of waste generated.
 To ensure the effective functioning of the PDCA cycle, Sony has created an environmental document structure in line with the requirements of ISO 14001.
 The structure covers overall elements of environmental management such as management procedures on site and in the business groups, internal environmental communications, and efforts to make products more environmentally conscious.